 Your information may be included on World-Check if Public Domain Data indicates that:

-- you are a “politically exposed person” (“PEP”) as defined by the FATF Recommendations or fall into a similar category of persons under national laws or regulations against money-laundering, terrorist financing, bribery or corruption.
+- you are a “politically exposed person” (“PEP”) as defined by the FATF Recommendations or fall into a similar category of persons (for example, you are a senior diplomat, member of the judiciary, religious leader, military figure or trade unionist) under national laws or regulations against money-laundering, terrorist financing, bribery or corruption.
 The FATF Recommendations are global standards against money laundering and terrorist financing issued by the Financial Action Task Force (“FATF”), an inter-governmental body originally established by the G7 in 1989 and now with approximately 40 members;

 - you are a close associate of a PEP, again as defined in the FATF Recommendations.
 Close associates may include children (for example, the children of a PEP and other minor dependents of a PEP).
-Where we do collect information about children we will comply with applicable laws.
+Where we do collect information about children we will comply with applicable laws and industry guidelines.

 - you are listed on the website of a regulator, law enforcement authority or governmental body in connection with money-laundering, terrorist financing, bribery, corruption or similar activities;